Quino Checkerspot (Euphydryas editha quino)

 Adult Butterfly

-Color and Appearance: When the wings are open, they show a unique checkered pattern all over with brown, orange to reddish, white, and yellowish spots.
-When they are closed, a checkered pattern dominated by colors red and cream can be noticed.
-The upper wings have roundish edges while the edges of the lower wings are entirely curved.
+Color and Appearance: When the wings are open, they display a distinctive checkered pattern with brown, orange to reddish, white, and yellowish spots.
+When closed, the wings exhibit a checkered pattern dominated by red and cream colors.
+The upper wings have roundish edges, while the lower wings are entirely curved.

 Eggs